The God who is actually there

 “The LORD is merciful and gracious, slow to anger, and abundant in lovingkindness.”

 The god who fell apart in your upheaval may have been a distortion from the beginning — harsh, withholding, impossible to satisfy, pieced together from old wounds and worse teaching.
+Losing that figure feels like losing God Himself, but it is not.
 If so, then losing him is not the catastrophe it feels like.
 It is not the loss of God at all; it is the clearing away of a counterfeit so the true One can finally be seen.
-And the true One has not left you to guess at His character.
-He stood and spoke His own name into the air: merciful, gracious, slow to anger, overflowing with steadfast love.
-Let Him tell you who He is, rather than trusting the grim portrait you inherited from people who got Him wrong.
-You are not required to keep worshiping a God who was never there.
-The real One is kinder than the false one ever let you imagine, and He says so first, before anything else, with His own voice.
+And the real One has not left you to guess at His character.
+He stood in the open, over the cleft of rock, and spoke His own name aloud: merciful and gracious, slow to anger, overflowing with steadfast love.
+Of everything He could have led with, He led with mercy.